mosip/k8s-infra/monitoring/README.md

 ## Install
 Prometheus and Graphana tools are used to monitor the cluster.
 Install as given below:
 1. Select 'Monitoring' App from  Rancher console -> _Apps & Marketplaces_.
+2. Select Chart Version `100.1.3+up19.0.3` from Rancher console -> _Apps & Marketplaces_.
-1. In Helm options, open the YAML file and disable Nginx Ingress.
+3. In Helm options, open the YAML file and disable Nginx Ingress.

     <img src="../docs/_images/ingress-disable.png" width="300">

-1. Click on 'Install'.
+4. Click on 'Install'.

 ## Prometheus
 All MOSIP modules have been configured to let Prometheus scrape metrics.